This is the multi-page printable view of this section. Click here to print.

 4-byte magic number "PAR1"

 In the above example, there are N columns in this table, split into M row groups.
 The file metadata contains the locations of all the column metadata start locations.
-More details on what is contained in the metadata can be found in the thrift files.
+More details on what is contained in the metadata can be found in the Thrift definition.

 Metadata is written after the data to allow for single pass writing.